-“It’s an emotional minefield down there,” she said.
+“It’s an emotional minefield down there.”

-Basements often hold the physical representation of emotional clutter that can bring the most stoic of us to tears.
+Objects like this can bring the most stoic of us to tears.
 This is why we avoid “those boxes” or perpetually tell ourselves that we’ll deal with that shelf “later.”

 It’s not because we’re unable to open the boxes and sort through them.